vmtk/vmtk/doc/joss-paper/paper.md

 ## Generating a Volumetric Mesh from a Surface

-Tetrahedral, mixed tetrahedral, and boundary layer meshes can be generated from a surface and it's centerlines.
+Tetrahedral, mixed tetrahedral, and boundary layer meshes can be generated from a surface and its centerlines.

 ``vmtksurfacereader -ifile foo.vtp --pipe vmtkcenterlines --pipe vmtkdistancetocenterlines -useradius 1 --pipe vmtkmeshgenerator